Ashwoq/stratforge-spacex/README.md

-# 🚀 SpaceX React Project
+# 🚀 SpaceX ReactJS Project

 A modern, responsive SpaceX-themed web application built with **Vite**, **ReactJS**, and **TailwindCSS**.
 The project showcases SpaceX rockets, missions, and historical data with a cinematic, futuristic interface.